Skip to Main Content

-Secondary sources describe a research study.
+Secondary sources describe a research study or an event.
 If you are interested in that study, check the reference list and locate the original article.
 When you read the original it's a primary source!

 From Nancyruth Leibold's 7th edition APA Format Lab